pyramation/mermaid2react/README.md

 # mermaid2react

+For SSR and backend rendering, it's not necessary to load mermaid js.
+Additionally, webpack and friends can create issues when importing the library into your package.

-Uses `load-script` to dynamically load mermaid from a CDN
+Hence, this repo was born, which uses `load-script` to dynamically load mermaid from a CDN.

+## Usage

 ```js
 export const YourComponent = () => {